|

 Quantum systems can behave very differently from classical ones.
 In particular, two spatially separated quantum systems can be entangled, meaning that they are correlated in a non-classical way.
 Sharing entanglement allows remote parties to realize nonlocal correlations that are impossible to obtain classically, without imparting them with the ability to communicate instantaneously.
 This distinction is one of the most peculiar aspects of quantum theory and required many years to be properly appreciated.

-Two broad objectives of this project are to develop our understanding of entanglement and to study settings in which entanglement can be utilized as a tool in real-world situations.
+Two broad objectives are to develop our understanding of entanglement and to study settings in which entanglement can be utilized as a tool in real-world situations.
 Entanglement can be studied quantitatively through the use of nonlocal games.
 Nonlocal games form a theoretical framework modelling physical experiments with which properties of entanglement can be tested in a lab.
 Recently, quantum variants of well-known graph parameters such as the chromatic number and the Shannon capacity were studied in the contexts of contrasting quantum mechanics with its classical variant, entanglement-assisted communication over noisy channels and optimization.

 Optimization typically involves searching for an optimal element in a huge complex structure of possible choices.